Luxury RVs have all the trappings of penthouse suites, writes Marian Carroll.

 We're about to laugh when we realise he's serious.

-We are, in fact, driving back to Los Angeles, where our winter road trip with our two children - a teething 9-month-old and a toilet-training 2-year-old - began almost three months before.
+We are, in fact, driving back to Los Angeles, where our winter road trip with our two children - a teething nine-month-old and a toilet-training two-year-old - began almost three months before.